-Please note that interested individuals should electronically submit a letter of intent, a curriculum vitae, and three letters of recommendation after interviewing at Midyear to Emily Aboujaoude, PharmD, and Jennifer Torres (see below for contact).
+Please note that interested individuals should electronically submit a personal statement, a curriculum vitae, and three letters of recommendation after interviewing at Midyear to Emily Aboujaoude, PharmD, and Jennifer Torres (see below for contact).

-• Application materials may be submitted beginning December 10, 2021 until the deadline of January 14, 2022.
+• Application materials may be submitted beginning December 12, 2022 until the deadline of January 13, 2023.